jarun/nnn/README.md

 ```

 The above host `phone` will be mounted at `${XDG_CONFIG_HOME:-$HOME/.config}/nnn/phone`. `nnn` creates the directory `phone` if it doesn't exist.

+If you need to pass options to the `sshfs` command, you can do so:

+    export NNN_SSHFS_OPTS='sshfs -o reconnect,idmap=user,cache_timeout=3600'

+The options must be preceded by `sshfs` and comma-separated without any space between them.

 Notes: